lxc/linuxcontainers.org/content/lxc/getting-started.md

 Instead you should use the "download" template which will provide you with pre-built images of the distributions that are known to work in such an environment.

-Now, everything below assumes a recent Ubuntu system or another Linux distribution which offers a similar experience (recent kernel, recent version of shadow, cgmanager and default uid/gid allocation).
+The following instructions assume the use of a recent Ubuntu system or an alternate Linux distribution offering a similar experience, i.e., a recent kernel and a recent version of shadow, as well as libpam-cgfs and default uid/gid allocation.

 First of all, you need to make sure your user has a uid and gid map defined in /etc/subuid and /etc/subgid.
 On Ubuntu systems, a default allocation of 65536 uids and gids is given to every new user on the system,